 Credit for videos: Matea Friend, Angaea, Hyesoo Shin

 Upon entering the house, the darkness vanishes, replaced by massive-scale social media content in the form of graphic that mimics a playhouse’s window shapes.
-At every moment, the content includes a video from YouTube, a text from Twitter, an image from Tumblr or Instagram depending on the selection by the person in the house, and a gif sticker from Giphy that floats around.
+At every moment, the content includes a video from YouTube, a text from Twitter, an image from Tumblr or Instagram, and a gif sticker from Giphy that floats around await for the occupant to use, manipulate, project and perceive them.

 The viewer in the house is now the social media user, and the rest of us are like observers in the space of Internet data.
 We perceive information that the user selects and we interact with it directly or indirectly.
 Some people also try to fit into the house more than one at a time.
 Some may comment and state their opinion on things.
 The chaos of the interaction is also an important facet.
 No one knows how to control things, just as no one knows exactly how and when they can determine themself as an adult of this modern society.